What is in vitro fertilisation (IVF)?

 Step 7: Treatment Begins

-Step 8: Down regulation medication begins
+Step 8: Down regulation medication begins (used on a case by case basis)

 Down regulation medication is used to suppress your own natural hormones (referred to as down regulation) so that we can control the IVF cycle.
 When the Follicle Stimulating Hormone is introduced and the eggs start to grow it will stop them from being released naturally.
 This medication is continued until the trigger injection two days prior to egg collection.